janwilmake/contextarea/BACKLOG.md

 - IDEA: `/from/{url}` could be what shows up in address bar, may make it easier to learn that convention, or at least show it in the interface, if it was the source.

 - IDEA: User-based DO that collects all history and keeps a live connection with any active browser session of that user, such that it is broadcastable from https://letmeprompt.com/{userslug} and a history is also collected there.
 A good MVP would be to first make websocket-markdown editor DO like bruna almost did

-# High Impact Improvements

-Add easily embeddable link that links to result.
-It's now just clickable but not insertable.

-# `/chat/completions`

-Every `context` can automatically be cached as a system prompt intelligently when needed reducing cost significantly.
-It would keep an up-to-date cached context available for a url, and people would be able to build products for this easily.

-Ultimately, get back to https://x.com/EastlondonDev/status/1925191566362030380 about it

-Generally its a good idea to allow for programmatic access and give people an API for this!!!!!!!!
-Imagine if people could earn money by easily creating new stripeflare workers that allow access to this API?
-You could set any price and it'd be super easy to setup via a lmpify.

-TODO:

-1. Every url can be a basePath for the OpenAI SDK (as long as POST `*/chat/completions` is given, proxy with system prompt being set to context + prompt).
-Model value should follow the same allowed values as what I have now.
-Can still use all other values.

-2. In the UI, show 'Use Context' in footer which shows how to use the API.

-After this is there, a CLI like `npm i -g lmpify` and then `lmpify` to login and then `lmpify {url|path(|hash?)}` to change context and then `lmpify {message}` to chat and stream back response.
-This'd be epic.

-Ultimately, also get back to https://x.com/EastlondonDev/status/1925191566362030380 about it

-- give access_token
-- simple api with ?query&parameters that streams as well
-- /chat/completions api
-- /responses api (openai new standard)

 # IDEA: Make prompt button more appealing